friendly-bits/geoip-shell/README.md

 </details>

 ## **Installation**
-NOTE: Installation can be run interactively, which does not require any command line arguments and gathers the important config via a dialog with the user.
-Alternatively, same config may be provided via command-line arguments.
+NOTE: Installation can be run interactively, which does not require any command line arguments and gathers the important config via dialog with the user.
+Alternatively, config may be provided via command-line arguments.

 Some features are only accessible via command-line arguments.
 _To find out more, use `sh geoip-shell-install.sh -h` or read [NOTES.md](/Documentation/NOTES.md) and [DETAILS.md](/Documentation/DETAILS.md)_